The image of super sleuths tracking down the truth is a great one for learning. Carson-Dellosa has a great ready-made Super Sleuth Collection.

 - Caught being good!

 Cut footprints from paper and tape them to the floor — maybe even to the walls! — in a mysterious path.
+There are ready made footprints for the purpose, too.

 Use washable ink stamp pads and put fingerprints all over the room.
 Students can decorate their own desk plates and notebooks in the same way.
 Introduce them to Ed Emberley’s Complete Funprint Drawing Book for fingerprint and thumbprint art ideas.